FastDigitalOceanDroplets/VestaCP/README.md

 - ClamAV

 What I additionally do to a standard VestaCP installation is:
+- NEW!!
+Make the VestaCP interface secure by default by automatically adding a free Let's Encrypt certificate.
 - Make a swap partition of 1 gb to make some room for some things to work better.
 - Configure server Time Zone.
 - Configure server Locales.